anish-kondepudi-interview-material/walmart-assessment/README.md

 **Steps for running**
 1. Download repository
 2. Navigate to the downloaded repository
-2. Run “python3 seat_assigner_main.py” in terminal
+2. Run “python3 seat_assigner_main.py input.txt” in terminal